DaintyJet/VChat_GTER_EggHunter/README.md

 	free(GdogBuf);
 	```

 This means our shellcode is de-allocated when the function ends, and since this is a thread our shellcode gets overwritten or removed before we are able to find it with the EggHunter.
-In this case it was decided that we would exploit the **TRUN** command since it has a buffer large enough for the bind shellcode, and to prevent the memeory from being zeroed, or deallocated we would introduce a infinate loop into the buffer overflow.
+In this case it was decided that we would exploit the **TRUN** command since it has a buffer large enough for the bind shellcode, and to prevent the memeory from being zeroed, or deallocated we would introduce an infinate loop into the buffer overflow.
 This prevents the program from freeing the allocated memeory without crashing the program.
 However this will make the program use up most if not all of your CPU!
 > It of course would be more efficent to simply execute the shellcode in the **TRUN** command but that defeats the purpose of this exercise!